Mazda extended warranty coverage

 Is Mazda’s extended warranty transferable?

-Yes, Mazda’s extended warranty is transferable for free.
+Yes, Mazda’s extended warranty is transferable once at no cost.

 Article sources